 Tarbock Hall features in Saxton’s map of Lancashire in 1577, although parts of the hall are believed to be fifteenth century in origin.
-It was surrounded by a ‘moat’ which was still very prominent on the Tithe map produced in 1847, although three-sides were reported to have been filled-in by the turn of the century.
+It was surrounded by a ‘moat’ which was still very prominent on the Tithe map produced in 1847, although three-sides were reported to have been filled-in by the turn of that century.
 Ownership of the manor remained in the Lathom family, often through the female line, until 1611 when it was sold to Thomas Sutton, a London gentleman and founder of Charterhouse School.
 Unfortunately Sutton died a few months later and it was his nephew who sold the estate to Sir Richard Molyneux, the Earl of Sefton three years later for £10,500.

 The oldest part of the township is the area around the hamlet of Tarbock Green, often called Blue Duck corner named after a former inn.

 It is thought that a chapel was built at Tarbock Green in the mid sixteenth century.
-The building was pulled down in the late 1830s, despite being ‘rich in carved woodwork’, possibly due to the completion of a Chapel of Ease at Halewood in 1839.
+The building was pulled down in the late 1830s, despite being ‘rich in carved woodwork’ (possibly due to the completion of a Chapel of Ease at Halewood in 1839).

 This area which is now an important conservation area contains a number of old cottages, including one, believed to be the oldest in the village, which bears a datestone of 1776.

-In the sixteenth century the manor is described as having two watermills, a windmill and a fulling mill.
-When the Earl of Sefton conducted a survey of his Estates in 1769 there was both a watermill and a windmill still in use.
+In the sixteenth century, the manor is described as having two watermills, a windmill and a fulling mill.
+When the Earl of Sefton conducted a survey of his Estates in 1769, there was both a watermill and a windmill still in use.
 Even in the early twentieth century the township remained predominantly rural until the opening of a new coalmine at Halsnead Park.

 William Webster, who died in 1684, bequeathed the interest of some shares he held for the poor of both Huyton and Tarbock.
-Known as Webster’s Dole this legacy survived for nearly three hundred years.
+Known as Webster’s Dole, this legacy survived for nearly three hundred years.

-Improved communications came in the late 1720s with the Liverpool-Warrington Turnpike Trust passing through the township.
+Improved communications came in the late 1720s with the Liverpool-Warrington Turnpike passing through the township.
 Although it doesn’t appear to have had the same impact it did in other townships it passed through.
 In the mid 1770s a canal to link the River Mersey with the Sankey canal was proposed.
 This route would have gone via Halewood, Cronton and Tarbock but was opposed by the Earl of Derby and the Earl of Sefton as being unnecessary and after a few years the scheme was dropped.

-In the late nineteenth century there seems to have been a phase of re-development, albeit on a small scale with the Post Office and smithy building which was originally thatched, being rebuilt in 1884.
+In the late nineteenth century there seems to have been a phase of re-development, albeit on a small scale with the post office and smithy building which was originally thatched, being rebuilt in 1884.

 In 1890 a large pavilion was built alongside the Brick Wall Inn and was an important centre for social and community events until it was demolished in 1940 as part of the complete re-building of the Brick Wall Inn site.

 The original Brick Wall Inn was a plain square building built using handmade bricks and over a period of years a number of outbuildings including a shippon and stables were added.
-For over a century the license was held by the Ambrose family.
-Until the 1880s the ale sold was that brewed by Fleetwood’s at Brewery House on the opposite side of the road.
+For over a century the licence was held by the Ambrose family.
+Until the 1880s, the ale sold was that brewed by Fleetwood’s at Brewery House on the opposite side of the road.
 In 1920s, the brewery was bought by the Burtonwood Brewery Company.

 A new larger Brickwall Inn was opened in 1940, built just behind the earlier inn which was soon after demolished.
-This public house closed around 2006 and the building remained vacant until 2012 when it was turned into a high-class cattery called Pets Country Manor.
+This replacement public house closed around 2006 and the building remained vacant until 2012 when it was turned into a high-class cattery called Pets Country Manor.
 The only surviving public house in the Tarbock township is now the Hare and Hounds on Cronton Road.

 In recent times, the township has increased in prominence through its proximity to the Tarbock Interchange.
-This roundabout, believed to be the largest in Europe with a circumference of a mile connects M62 (at Junction 6), M57 (at Junction 1), A5080, A5300 and Windy Arbor Road.
+This roundabout, believed to be the largest in Europe with a circumference of a mile, connects M62 (at Junction 6), M57 (at Junction 1), A5080, A5300 and Windy Arbor Road.